fsmoothy/fsmoothy/packages/typeorm/README.md

 - `id` - a unique identifier for the state machine (used for debugging purposes)
 - `initial` - the initial state of the state machine
-- `persistContext` - if set to `true`, the state machine context will be saved to the database.
-Default value is `false`
 - `saveAfterTransition` - if `true`, the state machine will be saved to the database after each transition.
 Default value is `true`
 - `data` - initial data for the state machine context
 - `transitions` - an array of transitions